ceph/ceph/doc/dev/osd_internals/erasure_coding.rst

 Core Changes:

-- OSDMap::pg_to_*_osds needs to seperately return a primary.
+- OSDMap::pg_to_*_osds needs to separately return a primary.
 For most cases, this can continue to be acting[0].
 - MOSDPGTemp (and related OSD structures) needs to be able to specify a primary as well as an acting set.